Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Numerical Experiments

 In our simulations, we use two classical random-graph models (RGMs): the preferential-attachment (PA) model of Barab\'{a}si--Albert (BA) \cite{barabasi} and the Watts--Strogatz (WS) small-world model \cite{watts}.
 After specifying the parameter values of an RGM, we generate a single graph from the model.
-When simulating the Kuramoto oscillators on either network, we initialize the dynamical system with $N$ oscillators initially spaced uniformly around the circle.
-We now indicate the specific variants and parameter values that we present for these models.
-We also examined other parameter choices for these RGMs, and we obtain similar results.
+When we simulate the Kuramoto oscillators on either network, we initialize the dynamical system with $N$ oscillators that we space uniformly around the circle.
+In the following paragraphs, we indicate the specific variants and parameter values that we present for these models.
+We also examined other parameter choices for these RGMs, and we obtained similar results.

 For our BA network, we start with a seed network of $n = 10$ nodes with edges that we choose according to a $G(n,p)$ Erd\H{o}s--Renyi (ER) model with an independent, uniform probability of $p = 0.75$ for placing an edge between nodes.
-At each time step, we add a new node to the network; this node has 4 edges that we connect uniformly at random (without replacement) to existing nodes.
+At each time step, we add a new node to the network; this node has $4$ edges that we connect uniformly at random (without replacement) to existing nodes.
 We grow our BA network until it consists of $N = 800$ nodes.

-{Our WS network also has $N = 800$ nodes.
-We start with a ring lattice in which each node is adjacent to $K_{\text{nn}} = 20$ nearest neighbors.
+Our WS network also has $N = 800$ nodes.
+We start with a ring lattice in which each node is adjacent to $K_{\text{nbh}} = 20$ nearest neighbors.
 We then rewire the network as follows.
-Starting at the $j^{\text{th}}$ node $n_{j}$, we consider half of its nearest-neighbor node $n_l$, where
+Starting at the $j^{\text{th}}$ node $n_{j}$, we consider half of its nearest-neighbor nodes, where the specific neighbors $n_l$ are those with the indices